ToToChti/bomber.io/README.md

 *Note to the reader: This game is not finished, and many bugs are still remaining.
 Maybe they'll be fixed one day.
 Thanks for your comprehension*

+*Project realised by BOSSUT Siméon & LORIDANT Tom*

 ## Description of the project

 The project we developped is a simple bomberman.